omise/omise-flask-example/README.md

 #### Successfully Charging

 Of course, we are really here to *handle payments like a boss*.

 In the `process` function, we check whether the charge meets a series of conditions which determine how to handle it.
+For instance, if it requires a redirection to an authorization service, we redirect the user.

-If no exception was raised and `charge.status` is `successful`, we have successfully charged the card!
+If no exception was raised, `failure_code` is null, and `charge.status` is `successful`, we have successfully charged the card!
 In the case of success, we:

 1. Empty the cart